What Does a Marketing Manager Do? A Guide

 How to become a marketing manager

-Many companies prefer management candidates with at least an undergraduate degree, a related college diploma, and some prior work experience in the field of marketing.
+Many companies prefer management candidates with at least an undergraduate degree, a related college diploma, and some prior work experience in marketing.
 If you’re considering a career in marketing, consider earning a degree in business, marketing, communications, or a related field.
 Make yourself even more appealing to hiring managers by pursuing a Master of Business Administration (MBA) with a marketing concentration.

 1. Build marketing manager skills.